CMS-Enterprise/sbom-harbor/book/src/introduction.md

 Harbor is a system for:

 - Collecting, categorizing, and storing SBOMs.
+The process of collecting SBOMs is called **_ingestion_**.
 - Analyzing SBOMs to identify associated vulnerability and supply chain data.
-- The process of collecting SBOMs is called **_ingestion_**.
-- The process of identifying and storing vulnerability and supply chain data associated with SBOMs is called **_enrichment_**.
+The process of identifying and storing vulnerability and supply chain data associated with SBOMs is called **_enrichment_**.

 ### Compliance